dotnet/docs/docs/ai/semantic-kernel-dotnet-overview.md

 # Semantic Kernel overview for .NET

-In this article, you'll explore [Semantic Kernel](/semantic-kernel/overview) core concepts and capabilities.
-You'll discover why Semantic Kernel is a powerful and recommended choice for working with AI in .NET applications, and learn about the following topics:
+In this article, you explore [Semantic Kernel](/semantic-kernel/overview) core concepts and capabilities.
+You discover why Semantic Kernel is a powerful and recommended choice for working with AI in .NET applications, and you learn:

 - How to add semantic kernel to your project
 - Semantic Kernel core concepts

 The sections ahead serve as an introductory overview of Semantic Kernel specifically in the context of .NET.
-Visit the following resources for more comprehensive information and training about Semantic Kernel:
+For more comprehensive information and training about Semantic Kernel, see the following resources:

 - [Semantic Kernel documentation](/semantic-kernel/overview)
 - [Semantic Kernel training](/training/paths/develop-ai-agents-azure-open-ai-semantic-kernel-sdk/)